Custom Installation and Uninstallation of Components

 Dr.Web URL Checker,

-If the anti-virus scanning of connections is not required, packages drweb-netcheck and drweb-se are not required for installation.
+If anti-virus scanning of connections is not required, installation of drweb-netcheck and drweb-se packages is optional.

-The package drweb-se could be skipped for installation if the anti-virus scanning is performed on another server, which receives data for scanning via Dr.Web Network Checker.
+If anti-virus scanning is to be performed on another server, which will receive data for scanning via Dr.Web Network Checker, the drweb-se package is optional.

 drweb-dws,